oribarilan/oplog/docs/common_concepts.md

 When investigating issues, developers find themselves having to correlate between different operations.
 For example, when a user reports a bug, the developer will have to find the relevant log messages, and then correlate between them to understand the flow of the operation.
 This is where `correlation_id` comes into play.

-`correlation_id` is a special kind of meta property that is inherited by child operations from their parent operation.
+`correlation_id` is a special kind of meta property that is inherited by child operations from their parent operation, within the same execution thread.
 It can be used to correlate between all nested operations.
 These nested (or child) operations will have the same correlation ID as the root (or parent) operation.

-This is threadsafe, so correlation ID
+The most common use case for `correlation_id` is for web server request handling.
+All operations that were executed within the same request, will be easily correlateable using the `correlation_id`.

 ``` py linenums="1" title="Correlation ID example"
 def correlation_id_example():